geomatics-io/ObjectListView/cs/trunk/docs/features.rst

 ---------------------------------

 it is sometimes nice to let the user choose which columns they wish to see in a ListView.
-ObjectListView allows you to define many columns for a particular ListView but only have some of them initially visible.
+`ObjectListView` allows you to define many columns for a particular ListView but only have some of them initially visible.
 The user can right click on the column headers and be presented with a menu of all defined columns from which they can choose which columns they wish to see.

-The programmer can also control which columns are visible, via the `IsVisible` property.
+The programmer can also control which columns are visible via the `IsVisible` property.
 To hide a column, set `IsVisible` to false and then call `RebuildColumns()` to make the change take effect.